cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

     appear as a tooltip.
 Right-clicking on the tool bar allows the contents to be customized.

--   The Network Panel (Network tab of the Control Panel, top left).
+-   The Network Panel (Network tab of the Control Panel).
     At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
 The network panel also contains an optional network overview pane (shown at the